robotraconteur/robotraconteur/docs/common/installation.md

 #### Java

-The Java library is available on the releases page on github.
+A zip file is available on the releases page on github.
+Download the zip file and extract it to a directory in your classpath.

 ### Ubuntu Xenial, Bionic, Focal, Jammy, and Noble